 Areas of counselling I deal with

-I am available Wednesday afternoons in Brockley SE4 for socially distanced, face-to-face counselling, and on Thursday evenings for online counselling.
+I am available Monday afternoons/early evenings in Brockley SE4 for socially distanced, face-to-face counselling, and on Tuesdays afternoons/early evenings for online counselling.